-In distributed systems, leader election problems are categorised according to the connectivity of the network, the knowledge of the size of the network and the methods of election.
-In this paper we present a solution in MA for a ring of any size, providing that the processes are given information about the size of the ring.
-Palamidessi's algorithm also uses this information.
-However, for the Push and Pull Ambient Calculus [16], we present a solution for rings where the processes do not know the size of the ring.
+Push and Pull Ambient Calculus [16], we present a solution for rings of any size where the processes do not know the size of the ring (Theorem 4.2).
 Thus a single uniform solution will work for any size of ring.
 As far as we know, this is the first time that such an algorithm has been devised in the setting of process calculi.
 It remains for future work to find suitable conditions that differentiate those calculi that admit a solution to the leader election problem without having to know the size of the ring from those that do need to know the size.